Beth Mead: Personal life

 In 2015, Mead won the first Yorkshire Open Egg Throwing Championships in her village, Hinderwell.

-In October 2022, after her successful UEFA Women's Euro 2022 campaign, Mead revealed it was her mother's terminal ovarian cancer diagnosis in summer 2021 that fueled the best season in her career so far.
+In October 2022, after her successful UEFA Euro 2022 campaign, Mead revealed it was her mother's terminal ovarian cancer diagnosis in summer 2021 that fuelled the best season in her career so far.
 She said, "It made me look at life a lot differently.
 My mum's now having a lot of her life taken away from her from this disease.
 I don't think you can waste time anymore worrying about things that are not worth worrying about."
 When the family was unsure if she would even be alive by the time Mead played in a home Euros, Mead made the conscious decision to "strip it all back" and just go out and play with freedom and youthful abandon.
 She said, "My motivation was my mum. … I wanted to make her proud.
 I wanted to make her happy."
 She said that she had spent all year "trying to put a smile on my mum's face."
 Mead's mother died on 7 January 2023.

-Mead was previously in a relationship with then-Arsenal teammate Daniëlle van de Donk.
-She is currently in a relationship with Arsenal teammate Vivianne Miedema.
+Mead has previously been in relationships with Rachael Laws when at Sunderland and then-Arsenal teammate Daniëlle van de Donk.
+Mead is currently in a relationship with former Arsenal teammate Vivianne Miedema, who currently plays for Manchester City.

 Mead is good friends with her former Arsenal teammate Jordan Nobbs.
 She used to look up to Nobbs as Nobbs was at the Middlesbrough Centre of Excellence in the age group above her and was known as a huge talent at England youth teams.
-Since Mead had a similar pathway to Nobbs—Middlesbrough Centre of Excellence, Sunderland, then Arsenal—, Mead has joked that she followed Nobbs.
+Since Mead had a similar pathway to Nobbs: Middlesbrough Centre of Excellence, Sunderland, then Arsenal; Mead has joked that she followed Nobbs.